Health Science Major Overview

 Depending upon which track you decide upon, coursework in the DHSc or DHS program should prepare you to conduct research or lead at a high or global level.
 Some of the courses you can expect to take include the following:

 - Health policy–planning and management

 - Medical writing

 You should be required to gain experience through an internship and practicum as well, and as in most doctorate programs, you’ll have a doctoral thesis to prepare and present at the completion of your program.

 If you’re concerned that an online program may offer different curriculum than a traditional program, you’ll be relieved to know that the coursework should be nearly identical and you’ll have access to your professors and classmates, just as you would in a brick and mortar school.
 If you are choosing a clinical track where you may need to complete a practicum or garner hands-on experience (such as a phlebotomist, where you’ll need to complete a number of blood draws on live specimens), you may need to be on campus for some of your classes.

 Examples of Health Science Careers

 Many of the career fields within health sciences involve technician and assistant jobs as well as technology and informatics roles.
 The great news is the U.S. Bureau of Labor Statistics anticipates a much faster than average job growth for most careers in health sciences and for health care in general.
-With a 19 percent growth figure over the next decade, that equates to around 2.3 million new jobs, which is more jobs than any other group of occupations.
+With an 18 percent growth figure over the next decade, that equates to around 2.3 million new jobs, which is more jobs than any other group of occupations.

 The BLS cites an aging population and federal health insurance reform as the primary reasons for this spurt of growth.
 Nonetheless, it spells good news for those with a calling for helping people and animals through quality health care.